bad-noodles/nest-doctor/README.md

 nest-doctor --auto
 ```

+The --auto flag will not break the boundaries between modules, meaning it will
+not export a provider from a module without checking with the developer first.
+To overwrite that behaviour, use the --reckless flag instead.

 ## Cases

 There are, currently, two cases the doctor takes care of.
 More will come in the future.